vazco/meteor-universe-i18n/README.md

 i18n.getLocale() //en_us
 ```

-Example for those, who want to set locale as in browser has:
+Example for those, who want to set locale as in browser:

 ```js
 // somewhere in page layout ( or in router?)